ArianeSime/GoRelax-Web-App/README.md

 A web-based HR application built to digitize and streamline the process of submitting and managing leave requests and sick day reports.

-Built as a university group project at **HWG Ludwigshafen** — Wirtschaftsinformatik B.Sc.
+Built as a university group project at **HWG Ludwigshafen** Wirtschaftsinformatik B.Sc.

-**My role:** Frontend development — JSP views, CSS styling, JavaScript validation.
+**My role:** Frontend development (JSP views, CSS styling, JavaScript validation).

 ---